amogil/fluxgate/docs/user/logging.md

 # Logging

-Fluxgate uses structured logging with the `tracing` framework to provide observability into proxy operations.
+Fluxgate uses structured logging to provide observability into proxy operations.
 All log entries include timestamps and structured fields for easy parsing and analysis.

 ## Log Configuration

 ### Log Verbosity

-Log verbosity can be controlled via the `FLUXGATE_LOG` environment variable using standard `tracing` directives:
+Log verbosity can be controlled via the `FLUXGATE_LOG` environment variable:

 ```bash
 export FLUXGATE_LOG=info